hytyz/transcription/readme.md

 # ytyz transcriber

 todo:
-1. s3 bucket api
+1. display all files uploaded by user on their dashboard
-2. app.py for the gpu api
+2. monitor usage (just for admins)
-    refactor the transcribe and transcription endpoints to both have the same name but one being post the other being get
-3. monitor usage
+3. self host

 stretch goals:
 1. rust ui
 2. cli
 3. ts
 4. track success state of transcription in db (fix gpu api)